feedm3/learning-static-website-hosting-on-aws-s3/README.md

 1. Go to [CloudFront](https://console.aws.amazon.com/cloudfront/home) in your AWS account
 2. Create a new `Web` distribution
 3. Configure your distribution:
-    - Set your bucket as `Origin domain name`
+    - Set your bucket as `Origin domain name`.
+This will link CloudFront and S3
+    - Set the `index.html` file as `Default Root Object`.
+This will allow the user to access your domain without any path and still get the index file.
-    - For cheaper pricing only use US, Canada and Europ as `Price Class`
+    - For cheaper pricing only use US, Canada and Europe as `Price Class`
     - Click on `Create Distribution` to create your CloudFront CDN
-4. In you CloudFront Dashboard you can now
+4. You are now on your distributions dashboard.
+Select your new distribution
+    - Go to `Eroor Pages` to set up some error pages for specific HTTP status codes
+    - Click `Create Custom Error Response` then select `404` as `HTTP Error Code` and click `Yes` on `Customize Error Response`.
+Set `/error.html` as `Response Page Path and `404` as `HTTP Response Code`
+5. In you distributions dashboard you can also see your distributions ID.
+You need this ID in your travis-ci environment variables.

 ### Setup Repo